-The AT90S4433 MCU provides two Lock bits, which can be left unprogrammed ("1") or can be programmed ("0") to obtain the additional features listed in Table 28.
+The AT90S8535 MCU provides two Lock bits that can be left unprogrammed ("1") or can be programmed ("0") to obtain the additional features listed in Table 35.
 The Lock bits can only be erased with the Chip Erase command.

-Table 28.
+Table 35.
 Lock Bit Protection Modes

 Memory Lock Bits Protection Type

 Mode LB1 LB2

 1 1 1 No memory lock features enabled.

 2 0 1 Further programming of the Flash and EEPROM is disabled.
 (1)

-3 0 0 Same as mode 2, and verify is also disabled.
+3 0 0 Same as mode 2 and verify is also disabled.

 Note: 1.
-In Parallel mode, programming of the Fuse bits are also disabled.
+In Parallel Mode, further programming of the Fuse bits is also disabled.
 Program the Fuse bits before programming the Lock bits.